frankfredj/Virtual_Portfolio/README.md

 ```

-*Weights are computed using the multivariate version of Newton's Method using the exact Hessian's inverse*
+*Weights are computed using the multivariate version of Newton's Method using the exact Hessian's inverse.*